-Road tripping through Montenegro is one of the best ways to see this beautiful and unique country.
-Recently, Montenegro has been on the rise of popular travel destinations but luckily it is not overrun with tourists quite yet.
-Places like Kotor, and Budva have captured the attention of the travel world, and visiting these places before they hit their tourism peak is a must.
+Road-tripping through Montenegro is one of the best ways to see this beautiful and unique country.
+Recently, Montenegro has been on the rise as a popular travel destination but luckily it is not overrun with tourists quite yet.
+Places like Kotor and Budva have captured the attention of the travel world, and visiting these places before they hit their tourism peak is a must.

 The best thing about planning a road trip through Montenegro is that it is a small country so you will not be stuck in a car for dreadful hours on end.
 The driving will consist of short distances to simply get around with ease to all the beautiful hidden spots within the country.
 There is so much to discover in Montenegro and this road trip itinerary will ensure you hit all the best places, attractions, and hidden gems of the country.

 The best time to visit Montenegro is typically in the summer months of June – August.
 During these months the beaches are ready for visitors, the sun is always out, and all the tours and shops are in full swing.
 However, this time of year also welcomes significantly more tourists.

 If you are looking to travel to Montenegro when there are fewer people, then the shoulder seasons are a great time to go.

 - By plane: The easiest way to get to Montenegro is by plane.
 There are two airports in Montenegro, one in Tivat and one in Podgorica and you can easily start a road trip from either place.
 However, you can also fly into Dubrovnik, Croatia, and drive down from there to Montenegro.
 This airport is very near to the border and offers more flight options.

 - By bus: Taking a bus is a very cost-effective option if you are in a nearby Balkan city.
 There are buses from Bosnia, Serbia, Croatia, and more that run often.